BassamSabber99/AuctionManagementSystem/README.md

 Dear Viewer,
-Thanks for being interested to see our Auction Management System.
+thanks for being interested to see our Auction Management System.

  - NOTE:-
         Please Before Running the system make sure that you have ORACLE on your machine, then attach the database.